-Mental Health & Wellness Support at Huron and Western
+Wellness and Health Supports at Huron and Western

 University students may encounter setbacks from time to time that can impact academic performance.
 Huron offers a variety of services that are here to support your success and wellbeing.
+All Huron staff and faculty have received training on responding to disclosures of Gender-Based Sexual Violence (GBSV); students should know that the Community Safety Office is a resource for survivors, providing support and, if desired, guidance while referring them to the further supports that they may require.
 Please visit https://huronatwestern.ca/student-life-campus/student-services/wellness-safety for more information or contact staff directly:

+Wellness Services:

+huronwellness@huron.uwo.ca Community

-Wellness Services: huron.uwo.ca Community Safety Office: safety@huron.uwo.ca
+Safety Office: safety@huron.uwo.ca

-Chaplaincy: gthorne@huron.uwo.ca